Samantha171/EdisonQuiz/README.md

 ---

 # Database Relationships
-User ──< Quiz ──< Question
+- User ──< Quiz
+- One user can create many quizzes

-User ──< QuizAttempt ──< UserAnswer
+- User ──< QuizAttempt
+- One user can have many attempts

+- Quiz ──< Question
+- One quiz has many questions

-Quiz ──< QuizAttempt
+- Quiz ──< QuizAttempt
+- One quiz can have many attempts (retakes)

+- QuizAttempt ──< UserAnswer
+- One attempt has many answers (one per question)

-Question ──< UserAnswer
+- Question ──< UserAnswer
+- One question can appear in many answers (across attempts)

 ---